Phosphatidylserine: Benefits, Dosage, and What the Research Actually Shows

 - Crook, T.H., et al. (1992).
 Effects of phosphatidylserine in Alzheimer’s disease.
 Psychopharmacology Bulletin, 28(1), 61–66.
 PubMed

 - Engel, R.R., et al. (1992).
-Double-blind cross-over study of phosphatidylserine vs. placebo in patients with early dementia.
+Double-blind cross-over study of phosphatidylserine vs. placebo in patients with early dementia of the Alzheimer type.
 European Neuropsychopharmacology, 2(2), 149–155.
 PubMed

 - Monteleone, P., et al. (1992).
 Blunting by chronic phosphatidylserine administration of the stress-induced activation of the hypothalamo-pituitary-adrenal axis in healthy men.
 European Journal of Clinical Pharmacology, 42(4), 385–388.
 PubMed